 Coronary artery spasm is a temporary, sudden narrowing of one of the coronary arteries (the arteries that supply blood to the heart).
-The spasm slows or stops blood flow through the artery and starves part of the heart of oxygen-rich blood.
+The spasm slows or stops blood flow through the artery.
+Part of the heart is deprived of oxygen-rich blood.

 The spasm often occurs in coronary arteries that have not become hardened due to plaque buildup (atherosclerosis).
 However, it also can occur in arteries with plaque buildup.

-About 2% of patients with angina (chest pain and pressure) have coronary artery spasm.
+About 2% of people with angina (chest pain and pressure) have coronary artery spasm.

 Coronary artery spasm occurs most commonly in people who smoke or who have high cholesterol or high blood pressure.
 It may occur without cause, or it may be triggered by:

-Cocaine use and cigarette smoking can cause severe spasms of the arteries, and can cause the heart to work harder.
+Cocaine use and cigarette smoking can cause severe spasms of the arteries.
+This causes the heart to work harder.
 In many people, coronary artery spasm may occur without any other heart risk factors (such as smoking, diabetes, high blood pressure, and high cholesterol).

 Spasm may be "silent" -- without symptoms -- or it may result in chest pain or angina.
 If the spasm lasts long enough, it may even cause a heart attack.

-It is usually severe.
+It is most often severe.
 The pain may spread to the neck, jaw, shoulder, or arm.

 The pain of coronary artery spasm: